This Southern Black-Eyed Peas recipe is one you’ll be asked to make over and over again. It’s spicy, smoky, and delicious.

 Alternatively, after sorting and washing the peas, put them in a large pot and add enough water to totally submerge the peas.
 Go ahead and bring it to a rolling boil for about 10 minutes.
 Discard the water and rinse.
 At this point, you can now use it for the recipe.

-- Make it vegetarian by taking out the meat and substituting in vegetable broth
+Add hot sauce, chopped tomatoes, celery, and okra, or make it vegetarian by taking out the meat and substituting vegetable broth.

 Southern Black-Eyed Peas